 Costs to fulfill a contract, or fulfillment costs, mainly consist of royalties payable to third-party software providers that support both the Company's software offerings and support services.
 Fulfillment costs are only capitalized if they relate directly to a contract with a customer, the costs generate or enhance resources that will be used to satisfy performance obligations in the future, and the costs are expected to be recoverable.
 Fulfillment costs would be generally amortized over the same period of time as the customer acquisition costs.
-The amortization of fulfillment costs is classified as a cost of revenue.
+The amortization of fulfillment costs is classified as a cost of revenue in the condensed consolidated statement of operations.